 A Practical Look at Waxing and Polishing Your Boat

-Tim had some specific questions about tools and techniques for buffing and waxing, which I'll answer below, but the main purpose of this post is to provide an overview of our articles on the topic, so that you can choose the ones that best apply to your situation.
-Most of these articles can be found by using the search window on www.practical-sailor.com and searching for the words "gelcoat" or "wax."
+Most of these articles can be found by using the advanced search function on www.practical-sailor.comor searching using Google and entering "Practical Sailor WAX" or the "Practical Sailor GELCOAT" or "Practical Sailor POLISH."
 If you're serious about protecting your investment and prefer to have all our research in one, easy-to-access eBook, then check out Marine Cleaners the Complete Series.

 There are several ways to attack the buff-and-wax ritual, and I would not say there is one right way for everyone.
 However, some approaches do get better results than others.
 I would categorize the types of wax jobs like this:

 1) The quick-and-dirty boat wax job, for the full-time cruiser who just wants to protect the boat's gelcoat from further degradation, prevent gelcoat stains, and make boat-cleaning jobs easier.

 2) The perfectionist wax job, for the sailor who wants all of the above, plus wants the boat to look its glossy-best.

 3) The in-between wax job, for the sailor who wants his boat to look good, but not at the expense of adding an extra day to his haulout or lay-days.

 And certainly, the condition of the boat has a big impact on how you approach the project.
 If you're bringing a boat back from the dead, the quick-and-dirty wax job is not really an option (although some makers of "miracle products" would lead you to think differently).
 You must be prepared to put in some elbow grease.

 No matter which category you are in, your waxing job will have three basic steps: